adodonas/its/README.md

 # Dataset

-The dataset we're using comprises data from multiple sources.
-However, we noticed inconsistencies across various data fields, leading us to select specific data sources.
-We chose to use data from the Ministry of Environmental Protection of Israel and the Meteorological Service of Israel.
-Although we also considered the databank of the Israel Central Bureau of Statistics, we decided against it due to the significant costs of data cleaning and engineering.
+The dataset utilized in our study amalgamates data from several sources, primarily from the Ministry of Environmental Protection of Israel and the Meteorological Service of Israel.
+Unfortunately, we encountered discrepancies across different data fields, prompting us to focus on these two specific sources.
+The Israel Central Bureau of Statistics' databank, while considered, was excluded due to the substantial costs associated with data cleaning and engineering.

-From the Ministry of Environmental Protection, we gathered key pollution measurements such as NO, NOX, NO2, and SO2.
-From the Meteorological Service of Israel, we sourced the WS, WD, and RH features, which have been highly recommended in prior studies.
-We also incorporated categorical features like the day of the week, area, and lockdown status into our dataset.
+From the Ministry of Environmental Protection, we procured essential pollution measurements such as Nitric Oxide (NO), Nitrogen Oxides (NOX), Nitrogen Dioxide (NO2), and Sulfur Dioxide (SO2).
+The Meteorological Service of Israel provided us with data for Wind Speed (WS), Wind Direction (WD), and Relative Humidity (RH), features that have been strongly endorsed in previous studies.

+Additionally, we included categorical features such as the day of the week, area, and lockdown status into our dataset.
+These categorical variables offer additional contextual information that can help improve the accuracy of our model's predictions.

+To accurately measure pollution levels during both lockdown and non-lockdown periods, we utilized the aforementioned features which are all publicly available, thereby allowing for the transparency and reproducibility of our study.
+This public availability ensures that our research can be scrutinized, replicated, and further built upon by other researchers, thereby contributing to a broader and more collaborative scientific understanding of pollution dynamics in relation to human activities.

 ![](img/diagram.png)